nearform/web-dev-perf/README.md

 This repository contains a testbed for running performance tests on various Web development stacks.

+## What is measured

+- The startup time from the time the application is started in development mode to when it renders in the browser
-The tests measure the time elapsed from the moment an application file is modified until the result is available in the browser.
+- The time elapsed from the moment an application file is modified until the result is available in the browser

 ## Setup